Floorp-Projects/Floorp/toolkit/components/normandy/docs/data-collection.rst

 Data Collection
 ===============
-This document describes the types of data that Shield collects.
+This document describes the types of data that Normandy collects.

 Uptake
 ------
-Shield monitors the execution of recipes and reports to :ref:`telemetry` the amount of successful and failed runs.
-This data is reported using :ref:`telemetry/collection/uptake` under the ``shield-recipe-client`` namespace.
+Normandy monitors the execution of recipes and reports to :ref:`telemetry` the amount of successful and failed runs.
+This data is reported using :ref:`telemetry/collection/uptake` under the ``normandy`` namespace.

 Runner Status
 ^^^^^^^^^^^^^
-Once per-fetch and execution of recipes, one of the following statuses is reported under the key ``shield-recipe-client/runner``:
+Once per-fetch and execution of recipes, one of the following statuses is reported under the key ``normandy/runner``:

 .. data:: RUNNER_INVALID_SIGNATURE

-   Shield failed to verify the signature of the fetched recipes.
+   Normandy failed to verify the signature of the fetched recipes.

 .. data:: RUNNER_NETWORK_ERROR